LoveBug2084/LadyBug/README.md

 **How to build (linux)**\
 type ./build in terminal from within the source directory\
 \
-**A map editor is now included on disk allowing the player to create/edit/save their own mazes to disk, choose any 3 of the available mazes to be played in game with each maze played for 2 rounds before advancing to the next.
+**A map editor is now included with the game allowing the player to create/edit/save their own mazes to disk, choose any 3 of the available mazes to be played in game with each maze played for 2 rounds before advancing to the next.
 Every six rounds the map sequence repeats.**\
 \
 **Tested on the following computer models using emulators**\
 \